 My role as Editor of anglican focus has been an enormous privilege and pleasure because right from the onset our news site has been an initiative of collaboration and cooperation.

 200 community members across our Diocese have already contributed news stories, reflections, features, reviews, Sunday Devotions, Spotlight Q&A’s and videos since the publication’s October 2018 Synod launch.
 My hope for our fledgling publication at Synod last year was that it would be proactively owned by everyone across our Diocese, and this hope has come to fruition.
 The willingness of so many of our community to write, photograph and video their stories has resulted in an engaging news site and the honour of an unexpected award, which is shared by each contributor.

 Nearly 450 contributions have been published from members of our Diocesan community, representing all five Commissions across our three Regions, including parishioners and church volunteers; bishops, deacons and priests; Diocesan Council members; Anglicare clergy and staff; school students and teachers and Anglican Schools Commission staff; Finance and Diocesan Services Commission (FDSC) and General Managers’ Office staff; and, the St Francis College team.

-350 images and accompanying captions have also been submitted for the ever-popular Out & About monthly albums, with each image telling a unique story and showing how our Regions are joyfully implementing the Anglican Marks of Mission.
+350 images and accompanying captions have also been published in the ever-popular Out & About monthly albums, with each image telling a unique story and showing how our Regions are joyfully implementing the Anglican Marks of Mission.
 Being able to publish an abundance of images is a key benefit of the online medium which, unlike print publications, is not encumbered by ‘copy space’ restrictions.